 - We only go trick or treating during designated town hours.

 - Don’t eat any candy unless you check with your mom or dad first.

-- Go together – always go with a friend/parent/sibling up to a. door.
+- Go together – always go with a friend, parent, or sibling up to a door.

-- If your tween is old enough to go off on their own with a friend, use your discretion and you may also want to have a designated time and spot for you all to meet up at.
+- If your tween/teen is old enough to go off on their own with a friend, you may want to give them a little independence.
+We didn’t allow this until my oldest was 12 years old and he had a friend to go with him.
+Use your discretion and you may also want to have a designated time and spot for you all to meet up at.